-TAKE a small knuckle of yeal, about three or sour pounds, chop it all to pieces, fet it on the fire in fix quarts of water, a little piece of lean bacon, about half an ounce steeped in vinegar an hour, four or five blades of mace, three or four cloves, twelve pepper-corns of black pepper, twelve of white, a little bundle of sweet-herbs and parsley, a little piece of upper crust toasted critp; cover it close, and let it boil softly over a slow fire till half is wasted; then strain it off, and put to it a pint of green p as and a lettuce cut small, four heads of celery cut very small, and washed clean; cover it close, and let it slew very softly over a flow fire two hours; in the mean time boil a pint of old peas in a pint of water very tender, and strain them well through a coarse hair sieve, and all the pulp, then pour it into the soup, and let it boil together.
-Season with falt to your palate, but not too Fry a French roll crup, put it into your dish, and pour your foup in.
-Be fure there be full two quarts.
+Take a small knuckle of veal, about three or four pounds, chop it all to pieces, set it on the fire in fix quarts of water, a little piece of lean bacon, about half an ounce, steeped in vinegar an hour, four or sive blades of mace, three or four cloves, twelve pepper-corns of black pepper, twelve of white, a little bundle of sweet herbs and parsley, a little piece of upper crust toasted crisp, cover it close, and let it boil softly over a slow fire till half is wasted; then strain it off, and put to it a pint of green peas and a lettuce cut small, four heads of celery cut very small, and washed clean: cover it close, and let it stew very softly over a slow fire two hours; in the mean time boil a pint of old peas in a pint of-water very tender, and strain them well through a coarse hair-sieve and all the pulp, then pour it into the soup, and let it boil together.
+Season with salt to your palate, but not too much, fry a French roll crisp, pour it into your dish, and pour your soup in.
+Be sure there be full two quarts.

-Mutton-gravy will do, if you have no veal, or a shin of beef chopped to pieces.
+Mutton gravy will do, if you have no veal; or a fin of beef chopped to pieces.
 A few asparagus-tops are very good in it.